Asylum2032/foresightinteractive/pages/scenarios/scenario_hub.md

   - image_path: /assets/images/image_red.png
     alt: "placeholder image 1"
     title: "Caimans and Piranhas in a Drying Pond"
-    excerpt: "By 2032, Numerous disruptions to global agriculture and food supply systems caused by the effects of climate change have led to conflicts and spiralling civil unrest in the global South.
+    excerpt: "By 2032, numerous disruptions to global agriculture and food supply systems caused by the effects of climate change have led to conflicts and spiralling civil unrest in the global South.
 Territorial boundaries have become hardened with infrastructure build-outs.
 There is a discrepancy between the legal frameworks of international protection and actual practices applied at the state borders.
 The failed attempt to automate asylum application processes goes back to unreliable databases and leads to a more restrictive interpretation of international protection in many countries.
 Asylum seekers are negatively affected by unregulated social media."
     url: /scenarios/red
     btn_label: "Read More"
     btn_class: "btn--primary"